RykerWilder/notes/linux-commands.md

 ---

 #### cat (concatenate)
-displays the contents of a file.
+Displays the contents of a file.

 ```bash
 cat file.txt